-The state will provide workspace for the contractor.
-The contractor must provide their own equipment such as laptops and other computer equipment.
+Regardless of location, the contractor must provide their own workspace and equipment such as laptops and other computer equipment.

 By signature on their proposal, the offeror certifies that all services provided under this contract by the contractor and all subcontractors shall be performed in the United States.